 Each member is recognized by a plaque displayed in the Hall of Fame Alcove.
 Miniature kites significant to the individual involvement are also on display.
 The Museum archives include the nomination information on the inductees.

-Friday evening at the Washington State International Kite Festival in August is the yearly induction ceremony for the Hall of Fame.
+Saturday evening at the Washington State International Kite Festival Auction in August is the yearly induction for the Hall of Fame.
 This event is a Dinner/Bag Raffle/Auction benefiting the World Kite Museum and is quite the event to attend.
 Tickets are available during Kite Festival at the World Kite Museum or the Museum tent.

 Hall of Fame Inductees

 2015 The Kite Flying Children of the Gaza Strip – On 30 July 2009 a group of 3,710 children from the Gaza Strip took part in the Summer Games program run by the UNRWA, the United Nations Relief and Works Agency for Palestinian Refugees in the Near East .
 On that day they successfully broke the Guinness World Records for ‘Most Kites Flown Simultaneously’.

 On 29 July 2010, more than 6,000 children attending the UNRWA summer camp in the Gaza Strip broke their own world record.
 This time they flew 7,202 kites.

 In April 2011, the record was bettered at a Chinese kite festival where 10,465 kites were flown.